MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 "preferred":                              Options for team and division preference "teams"                         Array   An array of preferred teams.
 The first team in the list will be used as your 'favorite' team.
 Example: ["Cubs", "Brewers"]
   "divisions"                     Array   An array of preferred divisions that will be rotated through in the order they are entered.
 Example: ["NL Central", "AL Central"]
+  "leagues"                       Array   An array of preferred leagues.
+Teams from any league can be included in preferred_teams.
+Example: ["MLB", "WBC", "Olympics"].
+Defaults to ["MLB"]

 "news_ticker":                            Options for displaying a nice clock/weather/news ticker screen "always_display"                Bool    Display the news ticker screen at all times.
 Supercedes the standings setting.